archennz/secret-santa/README.md

 # 🎁 Secret Santa Bot 🎁

-This is a slack bot implementation of the classic game [secret santa](https://en.wikipedia.org/wiki/Secret_Santa) using AWS lambdas and AWS cdk.
+This is a slack bot implementation of the classic game [secret santa](https://en.wikipedia.org/wiki/Secret_Santa) using AWS lambdas and AWS CDK.

 ## How it works